Ashwin-R/old_website/_pages/about.md

   - /about.html
 ---

-I'm an Assistant Professor at the Department of Communication Studies, Moody College of Communication at the University of Texas, Austin.
+I'm an Assistant Professor at the [Department of Communication Studies](https://commstudies.utexas.edu/), Moody College of Communication at the University of Texas, Austin.
+I study how people engage with politics online.
+I am interested in how online spaces can foster spirited, engaging political discussions and contribute to building a vibrant deliberative democracy.
+I combine large-scale computational methods with qualitative interviews to (re)design online spaces to facilitate quality online political interactions.

 I received my PhD from the University of Michigan's School of Information.
 Before starting my PhD, I worked at [Doximity](https://www.doximity.com/), a social network for medical professionals, as a data scientist for a few years.
-I have a Masters degree in Computer Science from Arizona State University.
+I have a Masters degree in Computer Science from [Arizona State University](https://scai.engineering.asu.edu/).
 Before that, I completed my Bachelors degree in Computer Science from VIT University, India.

-I study how people engage with politics online.
-I am interested in how online spaces can foster spirited, engaging political discussions and contribute to building a vibrant deliberative democracy.
-I combine large-scale computational methods with qualitative interviews to (re)design online spaces to facilitate quality online political interactions.

 ***